koding/kdlearn/guides/ssh-tunneling.md

 Next, run the following command.

 ```
-ssh -L 8080:localhost:80 vm-0.username.koding.kd.io
+ssh -L 8080:localhost:80 hostname.username.koding.io
 ```

-Where `vm-0` is the number of your VM, and `username` is your Koding username.
+Where `hostname` is the hostname of your VM, and `username` is your Koding username.

 After running this command, you'll simply connect to your VM.. it may appear like nothing has happened.
 But now, like magic, try loading the